-In 2019-20 parents were asked to give their views on a range of matters, including suggestions for the School Development Plan, review of 'Book Looks', Reception induction workshops as well as the annual parent questionnaire.
+In 2020-21 parents were asked to give their views on a range of matters, including feedback on remote learning (Oct 20), Reception induction workshops.

 It remains the case that parents are always encouraged to bring particular concerns to a class teacher or the Headteacher, or, where appropriate, to the Chairman of the Governors, and where these concerns are of general interest they are reported to the Governing Body as a whole.